What Is the RN Scope of Practice? Overview and FAQ

 RN vs. NP scope of practice: What’s the difference?

 Beyond variations in the LPN scope of practice vs. RN regulations, you may also be wondering how the role of an RN differs from that of an NP.
-NPs undergo two to four more years of education and training than RNs do.
-This grants NPs a much more advanced scope of practice, and they have many overlapping duties with physicians.
+NPs undergo two to four more years of education and training than RNs.
+This grants NPs a more expansive scope, and they have many overlapping duties with physicians.

 While NP practice authority also differs by state, here are some general examples of what NPs can generally do that RNs cannot: